epam/ai-dial/docs/user-guide.md

 #### Publish App

-You can publish your custom applications to make them accessible to the selected audience in your organization.
+You can publish your custom, quick and code applications to make them accessible to the selected audience in your organization.
 Refer to [Publications](#publications) to learn more about this functionality and to [Tutorials](./tutorials/Collaboration/enable-publications) for a more extended documentation.

 > **Note**: all published applications within your organization will appear in DIAL Marketplace for the corresponding audience.

 ##### To publish application

-> You can also publish your **custom** application in [Talk To](#talk-to).
+> You can also publish your custom, quick and code applications in [Talk To](#talk-to).

 1. In the application menu (you can also find a Publish icon in the Edit application form), click **Publish**